-When an original application is approved, the auditor shall so notify the applicant within thirty days of the approval.
+When an original application is approved, the auditor shall so notify the applicant by the first Monday in October.
 DTE Form 105F is prescribed for this purpose.
 The auditor shall record the amount of the homestead reduction on the real property tax list and duplicate.
 The reduction is shown as a credit on the tax bill.
+The auditor is hereby instructed to send the DTE Form 105F upon approval of applications filed after the first Monday in October.

-When a late application is approved, the county auditor sends the same notification described under "Original Applications" above but treats the reduction as an overpayment of taxes and refunds it pursuant to R.C.
+When a late application is approved, the county auditor sends the same notification described under "Original Applications" above, but treats the reduction as an overpayment of taxes and refunds it pursuant to R.C.
 5715.22.
 If the auditor approves the late application in time to change the second-half tax bill for the preceding tax year, the whole year's reduction is credited against that bill.
 Any remaining refund balance is paid by warrant.
 If the late application is not approved in time to change the second-half tax bill, or if the full year's tax liability was paid at the first half, then the whole reduction is paid by warrant.